-The present release is the combination of two different softwares, "Diaoulek 1.6" and "Furch 0.1".
+The present release is the GTK3 version of two different codes, "Diaoulek" and "Furch".
+GTK3 is the new graphical library which is supposed to replace (not without many problems) the older GTK2.
 Software "Diaoulek" will help you to organize and learn your vocabulary in the language that you want to study and "Furch" will help you to read plain texts.
 If a text is displayed by "Furch" on your screen, you can move the cursor on a word and by a simple click open a bilingual dictionary and have the meaning of that word.
-As both softwares are integrated, you can also select the clicked word for a future learning with "Diaoulek".
+As both codes are integrated, you can also select the clicked word for a future learning with "Diaoulek".

 The Breton word "furch" is the radical of the verb "furchal" which means: to look for, to search.
-The meaning of "furch" may thus be "look", "search" at the imperative or still it looks for, it searches (present of the indicative, third person of the singular).
-But looking or searching for what ?
+The meaning of "furch" may thus be "look", "search" at the imperative or still: it looks for, it searches (present of the indicative, third person of the singular).
+But looking or searching for what?
 Well, for words into dictionaries or more exactly into your whole data-base, so also into your lessons.

 The development of software "Furch" started at the beginning of the 21st century but was stopped as there was no free bilingual electronic dictionary available at that time.
-That situation has changed somewhat with the series of the "FreeDic" dictionaries.
+That situation has changed somewhat with the series of "FreeDic" dictionaries.
 In particular, we have the Breton-French and French-Breton dictionaries whose first author was Tomaz Jacquet and are now maintained and extended by Denis Arnaud.
 They have both more than 38,000 entries.
 Even if the situation is not so favorable for other languages, a software like "Furch" can be quite useful.
-With it you can display text files or capture text on the web with your mouse, make some editing and store them later.
+With it you can display text files or capture text on the web with your mouse, make some editing and store them after your changes.
 As explained above, the displayed text can be clicked and "Furch" will search the dictionary for the word under your mouse cursor.
-At present time "Furch" is only at version 0.1 and it will only work for Breton to French.
-Many features are lacking but, hopefully, it will still be helpful for the end user.
+At present time "Furch" will work for Breton to French and to a lesser extent for English to French.
+For other languages, the services rendered by "Furch" will be more reduced but that software remains under development.